 However, I have issue with many of these concepts, principally because they are presented as literal Jedi.
 And perhaps this is pedantic, but I’m not a huge fan of that.
 Jedi are from Star Wars (of course), not D&D. And while it’s great fun to inspire your character around the abilities and mannerisms of Jedi, I personally do not like the idea of literally calling them so.
 Something about it kills my immersion of the game and the class itself.
 If you want to literally play a Jedi, go pick up Edge of the Empire or Wizard’s own SAGA Edition; that’s what they are for.
 But for D&D, you should be a bit more subtle.

 When The Last Jedi hit theaters I got inspired to try and design a subclass inspired by the Jedi.
 I settled on monk, owing to the Jedi’s “warrior monk” concept and the fact that, really, monks are already half-Jedi as it is.
 They control a mystical power within themselves, can run fast and jump high, and they can even deflect missiles.
-Really, all they need is the ability to move things with their mind; even the lightsaber is secondary.
+All they need is the ability to move things with their mind; even the lightsaber is secondary.

 And so you now have the document below, the Way of the Mystic Force.
 Yes, you eventually get a “lightsaber” out of your own concentrated ki; I like this idea more than actually allowing the character to literally build a conventional lightsaber.
 You can spend ki points to cast a limited selection of spells, allowing you to move things with your mind, sense thoughts, and push people away.
 The capstone for the subclass is inspired partially by the “capstone” ability for Jedi Masters in SAGA Edition, giving you some quick out-of-combat healing through meditation and opening yourself up to the cosmos to improve your capabilities.